 Adirondack Expeditions are an educational adventure designed to develop character, leadership, and Christian maturity.
 The effects of Adirondack Expeditions have been so transformational on Gordon students, that the College requires an Outdoor Education experience prior to graduation.

 La Vida trips experience breathtaking natural beauty from some of the highest peaks in the Northeast.
 The Adirondacks consist of over six million acres of protected state land.
-The ADK State Park is the largest state park in the continental United States, boasting a rich natural and cultural history.
+The Adirondack Park is the largest state park in the continental United States, boasting a rich natural and cultural history.

 Groups are given time to have significant shared experiences within a small group, fostering true community.
 Whether that takes place around the fire at night or on the trail during the day, you are bound to create memorable experiences with your group.